ThomasBleijendaal/RapidCMS/README.md

 A `NodeEditor` is a page which displays a form for editing a entity.
 A node editor can consist of mulitple sections, so you can logically group related entities, or have specific specialisations for various entity subtypes.
 Using `.VisibleWhen` on sections or editors, it's possible to show or hide editors or sections based what the user inputs.
+Using `.DisabledWhen` allows you to configure when editors are disabled.

 ![CMS](docs/images/nodeview.png)